Sugar Cane Growers Cooperative of Florida: Molasses

 One of the by-products of sugarcane processing is blackstrap molasses, which is sold primarily as livestock feed.
 The Cooperative produces 16 million gallons of blackstrap molasses annually.
 The molasses is then marketed through a non-profit trade association, which was formed in 1969 when the local market could no longer absorb the high quantities of molasses being produced.

 Today all raw sugar producers in Florida belong to this association, the Florida Molasses Exchange, Inc., which provides efficient distribution of molasses domestically and abroad.

-Growing and Harvesting
+Growing and harvesting

-Commercial sugarcane is planted from stalk cuttings and placed in furrows about five feet apart.
-After approximately 12 months, the mature sugarcane is ready for harvest.
-Growers average four harvests from a single planting.
-Harvesting season lasts from late October through mid-March, approximately 150 days.

-The first step in the harvesting process is the highly controlled pre-harvest burning of the cane fields.
-Each field burn is individually permitted by the State of Florida Division of Forestry.
-Farmers are allowed to burn only when climatic conditions permit.
-Burning causes excessive leaves to be removed, preparing the way for the mechanical harvesters and then the processing of the cane.
-An added benefit to this practice is that it reduces the need for applications of pesticides.

 The Cooperative harvests an average of 500 acres per day using combine-style mechanical harvesters.
 In a typical harvesting unit, three or four harvesters operate in tandem with six to eight tractors and strings of wagons.
 The harvesters contain rotating knives, which cut through the sugarcane at the base of the stalk.
 The cane tops are also cut off by rotating knives and excess foliage is removed by giant extraction fans.

-As the sugarcane passes through the harvester, it is cut into 12-inch lengths and put into field wagons.
-The sugarcane is then hauled to a nearby transfer station and loaded onto semi-trailers for delivery to Glades Sugar House for grinding.

-Each semi contains about 19-tons of sugarcane.
-A load arrives at the mill site about every 45 seconds during daylight hours.
-Approximately 1,200 loads are delivered daily to keep the processing facility at peak capacity during harvest season.

 More than 61,000 acres are harvested each season, producing more than 2.4 million tons of sugarcane.